Name: Stefania Zardini Lacedelli

 MQUADRO: a platform model for cultural heritage.
 Speaker in the panel Digital Cultural Heritage as Public Humanities Collaboration at 104th CAA Annual Conference, Washington (February 2016)

 A music-sharing model of crowdsourcing in museums.
 Speaker in Open Knowledge and Open Arts Workshop at the University of Catania (February 27th, 2016)

 - I was selected to develop a digital research project at the digital visualization workshop Visualizing Venice, Venice International University (June 2015)

 - I gave lessons on Digital Heritage and digital storytelling to students of High School of Art in Belluno and Cortina, Italy (Spring 2015)

 - The birth of the MQUADRO platform,Mario Rimoldi Modern Art Museum, Cortina.
 I presented publicly the multimedia platform that I developed through a research project in collaboration with Venice International University and Duke University (NC).
 The project is mentioned as a case study in Lanzoni, Kristin Huffman; Mark James-Vrooman Olson; and Victoria E. Szabo, Wired! and Visualizing Venice: Scaling up Digital Art History.
 Artl@s Bulletin 4, no. 1 (2015)

 - Visiting scholar at the Department of Media Arts and Sciences, Duke University (NC) thanks to a scolarship won through the Globalization Program of Venice International University (March-June 2014).
 Under the supervision of Dr Victoria Szabo, Program Director of the Information Science + Information Studies Lab, I investigated theoretical and practical issues of designing technology for communities in museums and find ways to support informal learning by enhancing social interaction through the use of social media.

 Other Research Interests:

-- Emotions and co-creation in museums
+- Heritage communities and co-creation processes in the cultural field

 - No labels